sandeepshakya2019/ISE_1_Frontend/README.md

 Proposed Implementation:

-- Dedicated backend route to fetch and update user profiles.
+- A dedicated backend route is used to fetch and update user profiles.
 - Display: Name, email, and demographic details.
 - Active and past loans.